 Why this blog?

 My original aim was to outline some principles of urban development.
 The postings have ranged a bit wider than that, but they're all connected one way or another.
-Hopefully they reflect a coherent view of the urban world, whether or not others share it.

 Over the years I have consulted on development and policy matters throughout New Zealand, Australia, the Pacific, and parts of Asia.
 I have covered horticulture, forestry, farming, fishing, processing, manufacturing, and transport development and urban, regional, and industry strategy and policy in a variety of settings.
 In transport I have worked on passenger transport, freight, road and rail evaluation, and aviation.